NHuyHoangg/hifurdez-be/README.md

 # Hifurdez Back-end

-This is a sample JavaScript project that demonstrates how to build a RESTful API using Node.js and Express.js.
+This is a RESTful API using Node.js and Express.js for a furniture showroom ecommerce website.

 ## Installation